.exe (Person of Interest): Alternate scenarios

 During a talk with Finch (Michael Emerson) while he works on the ICE-9 virus, the Machine (Amy Acker) produces an alternate scenario where the Machine was never created.

 In Finch's scenario, Ingram (Brett Cullen) is alive, their company is still active, Finch was not injured but feels saddened at feeling lost in the world and never met Grace.

 In Fusco's (Kevin Chapman) scenario, he ratted out on HR to avoid prison, which led to their dismissal but he is reviled by the rest of the precinct.
 Szymanski (Michael McGlone) is still alive and they use new DNA database to solve crimes.
 In this scenario, Carter is still alive and for her actions in taking down HR, she was promoted to Lieutenant.

 In Shaw's (Sarah Shahi) scenario, she still works for ISA with Michael Cole (Ebon Moss-Bachrach), who is still alive.
 She assassinates Henry Peck (Jacob Pitts) after he reveals his knowledge of a mass surveillance system.
 Due to this, she never met Root.

 In Reese's (Jim Caviezel) scenario, he returned in time to the country to prevent Peter from killing Jessica.
 However, his past caught up with him and Jessica left him.
-Without a purpose in life, Reese died a few months later.
+Without a purpose in life, Reese killed himself a few months later.

 In Root's scenario, she works for Greer (John Nolan) and Samaritan, who now expanded its reach.
 When Senator Garrison (John Doman) expresses concern for the purpose of Samaritan, Greer assigns Root to kill him.
 The Machine reveals to Finch that this is the true hidden darker nature of the world without the Machine: Samaritan still would've come into existence, but unopposed in its plans for world domination.